-Kelly Winder is the creator of BellyBelly.com.au.
-Based in Melbourne, Australia, she has grown BellyBelly from the ground up.
+Kelly Winder is the creator of BellyBelly.com.au, and is based in Melbourne, Australia.

 Below is a summary of BellyBelly’s philosophies, more information on BellyBelly’s creator and details of BellyBelly’s contributors, all of which have shaped BellyBelly into what it is today.